 If like me, you've ever experienced sunburnt lips, then you'll be all too familiar with the importance of protecting your pout.
 This natural balm from Bali Body contains nourishing oils to care for dry lips while shielding them from damaging rays.
 I also swear by the brand's new Face Tan Water for achieving a safe golden glow without having to step one foot outside in the sun.

-After recently running out of my beloved Paula's Choice, I decided to give this new launch a go.
+After recently running out of my go-to SPF, I decided to give this stuff a go.
 I'm a big fan of Drunk Elephant anyway and was really pleased with how well this SPF layered under makeup.

 Free from chemical nasties, this non-toxic and biodegradable clean sunscreen is a great option for sensitive skin who are looking for sun protection that won't cause irritation.